Chevrolet Suburban: Chevrolet Veraneio (Brazil)

 In 1997, GM introduced the then-current North American pickups to the Brazilian market, replacing the long running C-series.
 The Brazilian version of the Suburban was also converted to the current generation at the time and lasted until 2001 as the "Grand Blazer", succeeding the Veraneio.
-The 4.1 L inline-six engine with 138 hp-metric was offered on both models with option for a MWM 4.2 L turbodiesel unit with 168 hp-metric.
+The 4.1L inline-six engine with 138 hp-metric was offered on both models with option for a MWM 4.2L turbodiesel unit with 168 hp-metric.

-In 2015, Autoweek ranked the Veraneio fourth among Chevrolet station wagons never sold in the US.
-It also cited the vehicle's design as "baroque" and summed it up as "a 1960s Brazilian crossover."
+In 2015, Autoweek ranked the Veraneio fourth among Chevrolet station wagons never sold in the U.S. It also cited the vehicle's design as "baroque" and summed it up as "a 1960s Brazilian crossover."
 Autoweek noted that the Veraneio is eligible for import to the United States under the 25-year exemption.